 This is one of Lincolnshire pubs that allow dogs which you will need to visit if you are in the county’s capital.
 Set at the top of the city’s Steep Hill in both the shadow of the Lincoln Castle and the cathedral it dates back to the 14th century.
 It is now a dog-friendly destination for gourmet pub grub and real ales and is a firm-favourite with locals and visitors alike.
 The pub opens for breakfast and there are certain areas where dogs are more than welcome.
 Rover should be warned that the Wig and Mitre team are pushovers for pooches of all shapes and sizes.

 Thanks to its rural feel Lincolnshire is fast becoming a popular destination for dog owners.
 Here you can take a bracing walk along flat sandy beaches, walk the Wolds or visit edifices that date back a thousand years.
-Whatever’s your pleasure there is more than a handful of dog-friendly pubs for you to choose from.
+Whatever’s your pleasure there is more than a handful of dog-friendly pubs for you to choose from, as well as a selection of Lincolnshire dog friendly hot tub cottage breaks.